IgniteUI/typedoc-plugin-localization/README.md

 ### Using

 #### 1-step
-In order to generate the json representation of each module of your application you will have to execute to command below:
+In order to generate the json representation of each module of your application you will have to execute the command below:
 ```
 typedoc `<main-file-with-all-exports>` --generate-json `<directory-to-export-json's>`
 ```